AshleyF/ozobot/readme.md

 * `VV UU XX YY ZZ ...
 CK`

 Giving a version, length and checksum.
-Bytes within are program instructions.
+Bytes within this "envelope" are program instructions.

 #### Version?

-Where `VV` and `UU` may be a version number?
+`VV` and `UU` may be a version number?
 They have been observed to always be 1 and 3 currently.

 #### Length